xjtang/newfusion/README.md

 - Download required input data and allocate enough disk space for output
 - Organize all input data in one folder with original folders and file names (such as MOD09, MOD09GA)
-- Pull the fusion repo. to your server or local computer
+- Clone (or pull) the fusion repo. to your server or local computer

 **To run fusion step by step**